Border Guard in Latgale during the time of Colonel Ludwig Bolstein (1935–1940)

 The Border Guard leadership also established three primary schools in Indra, Zilupe and Rītūpe, where children of border guards and local residents were provided with education.
 The Border Guards organized sports festivals, forest days, winter skiing competitions and concerts, as the battalions also had string orchestras.
 In 1928, the Border Guard Sports Club was founded, which promoted sports activities among both border guards and local youth.

-In Krivanda, on the site of the former guard cordon, the border guard's living quarters are no longer there - they were burned down by partisans, and only the stone stairs and foundations of the beautiful folk hall, rich in wall and ceiling paintings, remain, but several other buildings have been preserved, including the border guard's shop building, horse stables, and residential buildings.
+In Krivanda, on the site of the former guard cordon, the border guard's living quarters are no longer there - it was burned down by partisans, and only the stone stairs and foundations of the beautiful folk hall, rich in wall and ceiling paintings, remain, but several other buildings have been preserved, including the border guard's shop building, horse stables, and residential buildings.
 According to the story of the wife of border guard Arvīds Kurcenbaums, Lidija, we can create a vivid picture of the life of border guards at that time on the border.

 Here is a fragment of Kurtzenbaum's story: about growing seedlings and fruit trees, about the string orchestra, balls, events that gathered many people from the surrounding area, about the construction of a school and a stadium in Zilupe.

 The border guards lived on friendly terms with the locals, several of them married local girls, Arvīda and I met in 1940, we got married on June 16, martial law had already been declared in those days, but Arvīda was released for 2 hours and we got married in the church, sat at the table.
 The border guard cordons were very beautifully decorated, tidy and clean, with flowers and ornamental shrubs, with solid buildings.
 The Krivanda guard post or cordon had a beautiful People's House with wall and ceiling paintings, beautiful stairs, rose beds and greenhouses.
 They grew fruit tree and shrub seedlings, as well as vegetables, such as tomato seedlings, not only for themselves, but also willingly gave them to local farms.
 The border guards organized Christmas events with decorated Christmas trees and candy distribution, balls with a string orchestra, where a lot of people gathered, even from Zilupe and Ludza, built schools, a beautiful school in Zilupe and stadiums, organized sports games, and played theater.
 Beautiful residential buildings and a border guard store were also built in the cordon, where you could get everything, including sausages and cheeses, dishes, clothes, fabrics - they sold them to everyone.
 They kept well-groomed horses in the stable, they rode them, but they also used bicycles, and in winter, skis.
 They organized home economics courses for the wives of the border guards, and local wives could also come - they taught them to cook, bake cakes, and prepare supplies for the winter.
-There were their own restrictions for the locals, as they always do on the border, but everyone lived in a friendly manner, the border guards helped a lot and did a lot in the border area.
+There were their own restrictions for the locals, as they always did on the border, but everyone lived in a friendly manner, the border guards helped a lot and did a lot in the border area.

 Ludvigs Bolšteins was one of the most outstanding leaders of the Latvian border guard, whose fate is closely linked to the demise of Latvia's independence in 1940.
-His last written lines in a letter reveal deep loyalty to his homeland: "We, Latvians, built ourselves a new stately building - our state.
+His last written lines in a letter reveal deep loyalty to his homeland: "We, Latvians, have built a new stately building for ourselves - our state.
 A foreign power wants to force us to tear it down ourselves.
 I cannot participate."

 Related timeline